At a Glance

 in the Configurations section, Insights will ensure that the encounter details are free of technical errors that could lead to claim rejection or denial.

-If errors are found, they will appear with explanations, along with a link to Jump to section
+If pre-submission errors or suggestions for edits are found, as shown in the example above, they will appear with explanations along with a link to Jump to section

 so that you can address the issue quickly.

-The ‘Suggested Edits’ tab offers even more actionable direction in avoiding potential denials.
+The ‘Suggested Edits’ tab offers an additional layer of actionable direction for avoiding potential denials.
 The information provided here comes directly from CMS’ National Corrective Coding Initiative (NCCI).
 We can see in the example below that certain CPT codes cannot be billed together, and only one of the listed modifiers should be used on a given CPT code instead of multiple.

 Keep in mind that the ‘Suggested Edits’ are just that — suggestions, based on CMS guidelines, but suggestions nonetheless.
 You may find cases such as the example below, in which some codes were flagged by the system, but they are indeed payable by the payer.
 In this case, it is fine to go ahead and submit without making those suggested further changes.